docsteveharris/2020-boc-grant/programme_plan.md

 This method both demonstrates the degree of exising variation in practice, and gives us an initial look at the likely effect size.
 We would repeat these studies as part of the evaluation pathway for any intervention being considered for PreMEDS+R. This work package builds a robust, reproducible, and repeatable pipeline for generating this evidence.
 And this evidence then informs the priorities, and design of the prospective evaluations in WP3 and WP5.
 As CCHIC-Periop expands, the incremental cost of studying additional interventions will decrease.
 Other suitable targets might include transfusion triggers, oxygen targets, blood pressure targets, and antibiotic duration etc.

-- [ ] TODO add in regression discontinuity story

-## Work package 4: PreMEDS+R design
+## Work package 2C: Statistical simulation procedures
 **Objective: To generate the supporting evidence (sample size, nudge design etc.) to transition the observational proposal to a trial protocol**

 This proposal is designed to generate a pipeline for rapid evidence generation.
 This means that each proposal will need to move through a templated series of steps.
 We will explore and develop methodologies within this work package to this end:

 - trial simulation to estimate feasibility.
-I will leverage existing collaborations to build a Bayesian simulation framework that will take the effect sizes estimated in WP3 via the CPP studies.
-These will be combined with initial estimates (to be iterated on in WP5) of nudge compliance to generate likely sample sizes.
+I will leverage existing collaborations to build a Bayesian simulation framework that will take the effect sizes estimated in WP2B via the CPP studies.
+These will be combined with initial estimates (to be iterated on in WP3) of nudge compliance to generate likely sample sizes.
 This in turn will be used to select which questions to prioritise and progress
 - factorial designs will be preferred where possible to permit evaluation of multiple interventions simultaneousy.
 The two exemplar questions (magnesium supplementation and oxygen targets) are not expected to have an interactions and would be appropriate for this approach.
 In all cases, we will nonetheless, need to confirm that the expected variation in practice remains across different factor levels; or set out to deliberately explore anticipated and desired interactions but adjust the sample size accordingly
+- trial simulation to explore adaptive thresholds and stopping rules for either efficacy or futility

+## Work package 2D+2E: Decision support and randomisation tool implementation
-- human interface design for each question.
-We will need to examine where in the clinical workflow the decision point occurs, and what trigger in the electronic record will most appropriately and effectively deliver the nudge.
+**Objective: To identify the appropriate moment and method to provide decision support (or) randomisation** We will need to examine where in the clinical workflow the decision point occurs, and what trigger in the electronic record will most appropriately and effectively deliver the nudge.
 For example,
 - magnesium supplementation is normally delivered in the first few hours of the day shift by the bedside nurse after he or she reviews the magnesium results from night time samples.
 There are several opportunities to nudge the bedside nurse: at first log on; when the magnesium result is first viewed in the EHR; or at custom times in the day based on known rhythms of work.
 - oxygen saturation targets are often set by the medical team during the daily ward round but may be left to the discretion of the junior clinician, or default to unit targets.
 Actioning of the target will then depend on the bedside nurse's rhythm of work, when they observe and record SpO2, and when they review the medical guidance.
 Again, we will need to choose the most appropriate moment to trigger the alert such that it is effective but non-intrusive (and counterproductive)

-The ideal any such scenario is for a nurse that guides behaviour as part of the routine workflow such that it reduces cognitive load (as in decision _support_) by providing relevant timely advice.
+The ideal any such scenario is for a nudge that guides behaviour as part of the routine workflow such that it reduces cognitive load (as in decision _support_) by providing relevant timely advice.
+We have an existing collaboration with health design teams, and with the EHRS team here at UCLH.
+My team are already exploring mechanisms for adapting the existing decision support and embedded randomisation tools for this purpose (through an MRC funded PhD Fellowship).
+We plan to trial several different strategies in 2021, and evaluate how they affect nudge compliance and impact on work flow.
+We will in addition explore through interviews and small group discussions with clinicians their views on the delivered nudge.
+This will provide the foundation for implementation here.

-- [ ] TODO stopping rules
+## Work package 2F: Patient and public involvement and transition to opt-out consent
+**Objective: Build a patient, public, clinical and academic community to guide the development of this methodology**

+My team has already started a series of patient-public involvement panels for this work.
+Initial meetings have been positive but highlighted the difficulty in explaining the (1) natural variation that occurs with clinical care and (2) why we are not already performing research of this kind.
+Feedback has suggested that opt-out consent is likely to be acceptable to many, but depends on appropriate communication.
+We have a small grant from UCLH BRC that we will use to supplement the funds allocated from this proposal to build a dedicated patient and public panel to work with us for the duration of the project.
+UCLH BRC has expressed interest in this work, and already supports the AboutMe initiative[^c] that also embeds research into the clinical care pathways (focusing initially on stroke and the genomics of hypertension).

+Patient and public involvement will be needed to
+- define and prioritise questions that might be suitable for the PreMEDS+R design
+- design and understand the communication issues necessary to be confident that we have adequate explanations of the risks and benefits of this approach for a wide range of health service users
+- design the qualitative interviews that will be conducted in the pilot phase (WP3) that will guide the transition from pre-emptive to opt-out consent
+- design the monitoring process that will be used to ensure that PreMEDS+R recruits, the right safeguards are in place to deliver the best evidence from existing literature and from the evolving inputs generated from the trial

+We will appoint patient representatives to the project steering committee from the outset.
+I will deliver a series of focus group meetings that will help use build the communication strategy outlined above, and where necessary create appropriate media (patient information leaflets, posters, videos etc.) that can be used going forwards.
+I will then report back the qualitative feedback from the pilot trial to this group, and seek their guidance in understanding whether or not I have reached a stage where opt-out consent is a reasonable approach for the question at hand.

-## Work package 5A: A feasibilty study with presumed consent
+## Work package 3A+3B: (3A) A feasibility study with presumed consent transitioning to (3B) a pilot study with opt-out consent
-**Objective: A feasibilty study to evaluate the PreMEDS+R design**
+**Objective: A feasibility study to evaluate the PreMEDS+R design**
-- [ ] TODO use Matt's 'feasibility design'
-- [ ] TODO deliberately describe a factorial design to justify how this can scale

 The two interventions now be worked into a study protocol and submitted for approval by NHS Research Ethics.
-The purpose of the study is to prove that the nudge-randomisation tool is technically feasible to implement (that is convert the existing clinical decision support functionality to serve our needs), and that we can deliver an effective PPI framework that will monitor its acceptability (as per WP2).
+The purpose of the _feasibility_ study is to prove that the nudge-randomisation tool is technically feasible to implement (that is convert the existing clinical decision support functionality to serve our needs), and that we can deliver an effective PPI framework that will monitor its acceptability (as per WP2).
 I will work with Epic Systems and the UCL Research Software Engineering team to modify existing decision support tools.
 The software engineering will be quality controlled to meet necessary standards for health care (ISO 62304 and DCB0129).
 Continued PPI work (using UCL BRC grant funding) in the form a patient focus group.
 Mixed methods approach using surveys, semi-structured interviews and focus group output.

-The feasibilty study will be a prospective randomised clinical trial using a convenience sample from an appropriate surgical population.
+The feasibility study will be a prospective randomised clinical trial using a convenience sample from an appropriate surgical population.
 Patients will be recruited from Anaesthetic Pre-assessment Clinic prior to surgery.
 At this point decision to undergo surgery will have been taken.
 Patients will receive a study information sheet and an explanation of the study from the recruiter.
 Following this they will be offered an opportunity to provide (pre-emptive) written consent to the study.
 The study will then run as per the intended final design: embedded decision support with randomisation (via nudging).
-However, at this stage, a survey will be delivered to both clincians and patients along with follow-up qualitative interviews.
+However, at this stage, a survey will be delivered to both clinicians and patients along with follow-up qualitative interviews.

-The focus will be on
+The primary outcome will be
-- clinician compliance with the nudge (to adjust the sample size estimates)
-- clinical acceptabilty of the nudged design

-Primary Outcome:
-Clinician compliance with "nudge".
-Number of times in the intervention arm that the clinician agrees to the "nudge", compared with the total number of opportunities to comply i.e. "nudge" efficacy.
+- clinician compliance with the nudge (to adjust the sample size estimates):Number of times in the intervention arm that the clinician agrees to the "nudge", compared with the total number of opportunities to comply i.e. "nudge" efficacy.
 Including variance of nudge compliance across treatment groups.
-Secondary Outcomes:
+- clinical acceptability of the nudged design

+Secondary outcomes will be include:
-1. Qualitative semi-structured interview data from patients and families:
+1. via qualitative semi-structured interview data from patients and families:
     a.
 Existing knowledge of variation in practice as a concept.
     b.
-The acceptability of a pre-emptive consent model.
+The acceptability of an opt-out consent model.
     c.
 The acceptability of clinician "nudge" randomisation tool.
-2. Qualitative semi-structured interview data from clinicians:
+2. via qualitative semi-structured interview data from clinicians:
     a.
 Existing knowledge of variation in practice as a concept.
     b.
-The acceptability of a pre-emptive consent model.
+The acceptability of a opt-out consent model.
     c.
 The acceptability of clinician "nudge" randomisation tool.
-3. Variation in Magnesium targets
-4. Actual Magnesium delivery.
-5. Prevalence of atrial fibrillation or other arrhythmias Safety Considerations

-The study will run as per
-The primary objective will be sufficient qualitative evidence of The study will be embedded in the EHR, and data collection processes will be evaluated.
-- Data collection:
-    - Outcomes, randomisation events, and confounders will be extracted from the electronic health record
-    - Qualitative interviews, surveys and small group discussions will be held with both the participating patients and with the clinician being 'nudged'.
-Topics for exploration will include

-    - Existing routinely collected clinical data from multiple electronic record systems on the ICU.
-The EHRS contains a pre-existing framework for integrating research, including a randomisation module to enable randomisation at the level of the individual patient record.
-Having demonstrated patient and clinician acceptability of this tool, future work will embed this within the EHRS.
-Recruitment

-Patient Journey/Study Flow

-#### Outputs

-The feasibility phase provides grounding for research ethics committee applications but will again serve as a standalone piece of work.
-It is anticipated that the output will be suitable for submission to a suitable journal in addition.
+If the estimated rate of nudge 'compliance' is such that the trial could generate evidence in a meaningful time frame _and_ the qualitative feedback from patients and clinicians is supportive then we will proceed to WP3B.

-## Work package 5B: A pilot study with opt-out consent
+## Work package 3B: A pilot study with opt-out consent
-**Objective: Pilot the PreMEDS+R design using opt-out consent; estimate nudge compliance, recruitment, and effect size; prepare for a major programme grant**
+**Objective: Pilot the PreMEDS+R design using opt-out consent; confirm estimates of nudge compliance, recruitment, and effect size; prepare for a major programme grant**

 The final piece of work in this proposal will be to see the ideas designed thus far graduate to a full version of the PreMEDS+R design at one or more research sites.
 Our ambition will be to have applied for funding and support during year 3 for this to run at multiple sites.
 We think this is reasonable and likely given the evidence that we will have generated by that stage, but do not feel that we can fund such a programme within the scope of this grant alone.
 For that reason, this final WP is described at UCLH alone.

-The trial itself will continue to run as per WP5A with the single exception of the timing of consent that will move to an opt-out model.
-This transition will be remain a target of tapering active evaluation.
+The trial itself will continue to run as per WP3A with the single exception of the timing of consent that will move to an opt-out model.
+This transition will remain a target for active (but tapering) evaluation.
 In other words, we will purposefully approach a random sample of patients during the early stages of the opt-out model to seek their views on the trial.
 We will gather evidence to ensure that they understood that they were on a treatment pathway where (1) uncertainty remains for the clinician and that (2) research including randomisation was being employed to reduce this uncertainty and that they (3) were aware of their rights to opt-out.

 The trial itself will be designed to prove that we can generate evidence according to the principles outlined.
 That is:
 - embedded within the electronic health record so that